Home » Repayment » Loan Servicers » How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

 Passing the Credit Check and the Problem with Traditional Cosigner Releases

-All borrowers applying for a cosigner release will have to pass a Navient credit check.
+All borrowers applying for a cosigner release must undergo a credit check.
 This credit check includes a hard-pull of the primary borrower’s credit report.
-(A hard-pull means that the credit check will count as a credit inquiry and potentially hurt the applicant’s credit score.)
+(A hard-pull, or hard inquiry, means that the credit check will count as a credit inquiry and can potentially hurt the applicant’s credit score.)

-Navient does not share the minimum credit score or minimum income necessary to pass the credit check.
+Navient does not publicly disclose the specific minimum credit score or income required to pass this credit check.
+This lack of transparency can make it difficult for borrowers to gauge their chances of success.

-Perhaps unsurprisingly, cosigner release rejections have been the source of complaints to the Consumer Financial Protection Bureau.
+Perhaps unsurprisingly, cosigner release rejections have led to significant criticism.
+Furthermore, they have been the source of complaints to the Consumer Financial Protection Bureau (CFPB).
 One CFPB report found that cosigner release policies in the industry were “often opaque” and “created substantial roadblocks for borrowers.”
-The same report found a 90% rejection rate.
-The report did not break down the numbers by individual lenders.
+The same report found a 90% rejection rate, though specific data for individual lenders was not provided.

 A Shortcut to a Cosigner Release

-Readers of this site have reported the most success using SoFi or Splash Financial to get approved without a cosigner, but there are about 20 different national lenders that provide refinance services.
+Readers of this site have reported the most success using SoFi or Splash Financial to get approved without a cosigner.
+However, there are about 20 different national lenders that provide refinance services.

 The Problem with Refinancing and Making a Decision